SmartFi (SMTF) Achieves Self Reported Market Capitalization of $1.02 Billion

 - Lego Coin (LEGO) traded flat against the dollar and now trades at $0.0086 or 0.00000013 BTC.

-SmartFi was first traded on September 16th, 2022.
+SmartFi launched on September 16th, 2022.
 SmartFi’s total supply is 16,894,524 tokens.
 SmartFi’s official Twitter account is @smartfiportal and its Facebook page is accessible here.
-The official website for SmartFi is smartfi.com.
 The official message board for SmartFi is smartfiportal.medium.com.
 The Reddit community for SmartFi is https://reddit.com/r/smartfi/ and the currency’s Github account can be viewed here.
+The official website for SmartFi is smartfi.com.

 [Telegram](https://t.me/SmartFiChat)[Discord](https://discord.com/invite/z3Mvzdubah)[Medium](https://smartfiportal.medium.com/)